rajat404/sanctum/content/blog/my-twitter-sop.md

 Some other topics I tweet about - software development, productivity,  mental health, human behaviour, organizational psychology.

 Needless to say I do log a lot of my thoughts & life events on twitter.
 The frequency usually depends on how busy I've been at a given point in time.

+### Why don't I follow you?

+Most likely, recent content of your feed didn't resonate with me - at the time I last checked.

+### Why did I unfollow you?

+Same as above.
+Though I'm always open to re-following folks.